 Sures Kumar’s work has been published in Wired, FastCoDesign, Core77, Arduino Blog, CNN, CreativeApplications, Animal Newyork, PSFK, PitaPixels, Complex etc. and also has been exhibited internationally at the ACM Siggraph and Yahoo!
 USID Academic Showcase.

-He currently lives in London and is working for Google, UK.
+He currently works for Google.
 Previously, he graduated from the Royal College of Art, London and National Institute of Design, India.
-He gives workshops and teaches creative coding and projection mapping techniques at various universities.
+He conducts workshops, design sprints and teaches creative coding, projection mapping, tangible computing and design sprinting techniques at various universities.

 He has worked for Microsoft Inc and has interned at Google, UK and Local Projects, NYC where his works include developing several interactive solutions for Cleveland Museum of Art, Civil Debate Interactive Wall at the Bob Graham Centre for Public Service, University of Florida and the National September 11th Memorial Museum at Ground Zero.